Maria Coventry, Countess of Coventry: Biography

 Maria was born in Hemingford Grey, Huntingdonshire, England and was the eldest child of John Gunning of Castle Coote in County Roscommon, Ireland, and his wife Hon.
 Bridget Bourke, daughter of Theobald Bourke, 6th Viscount Mayo (1681–1741).
 Maria's younger siblings were Elizabeth, Catherine (married Robert Travis, died 1773), Sophia, Lizzie and John (a general in the army).

 In late 1740 or early 1741, the Gunning family returned to John Gunning's ancestral home in Ireland, where they divided their time between their home in Roscommon and a rented house in Dublin.
 According to some sources, when Maria and her sister Elizabeth came of age, their mother urged them to take up acting in order to earn a living, owing to the family's relative poverty.
 The sources further state that the Gunning sisters worked for some time in the Dublin theatres, befriending actors like Peg Woffington, even though acting was not considered a respectable profession, as many actresses doubled as courtesans to wealthy benefactors.
 However, other sources deny this and point out that Margaret Woffington did not arrive in Dublin until May 1751, by which time Maria and her sister Elizabeth were in England.

 In October 1748, a ball was held at Dublin Castle by the Viscountess Petersham.
 The two sisters did not have suitable attire to attend such an occasion until Thomas Sheridan, the manager of one of the local theatres, supplied them with two costumes from the green room—those of Lady Macbeth and Juliet.
 Wearing the costumes, they were presented to the Earl of Harrington, the then-Lord Lieutenant of Ireland.
 Harrington must have been pleased by the meeting as, by 1750, Bridget Gunning had persuaded him to grant her a pension, which she then used to transport herself, Maria and Elizabeth back to their original home in Huntingdon, England.
 With their attendance at local balls and parties, the beauty of the two girls was much remarked upon.
 They became well-known celebrities, their fame reaching all the way to London.
 On 2 December 1750, they were presented at the court of St James, at which time they were sufficiently famous that the presentation was noted in the London newspapers.
 Maria, who was notoriously tactless, was reported to have made a notable gaffe by telling the elderly George II that the spectacle she would most like to see was a royal funeral.
 Fortunately, the king was highly amused.

 Within a year, Elizabeth had married the Duke of Hamilton.
 In March 1752, Maria married the 6th Earl of Coventry and became the Countess of Coventry.
-Her husband became involved with the then-famous courtesan Kitty Fisher, which caused Maria much distress.
+Her husband became involved with the then-famous courtesan Kitty Fisher, which caused his wife much distress.

 She was rumoured to have been involved romantically with the 3rd Duke of Grafton, but this was never confirmed beyond doubt.